Rhumb Lines (Loxodromes)

 We illustrate a rhumb line cutting all meridians at the same angle in a Mercator projection below:

-Now how about those same rhumb lines in a different map projection?
+But what happens when you put the same rhumb lines in a different map projection?

 READ MORE: Map Projections: Flatten the Sphere